 As the variation in background color is increased, discrimination thresholds first remain nearly constant and then increase, with log squared threshold increasing linearly with log color variance.
 The minimum discrimination threshold and the color variance at which the threshold begins to rise are consistent across different observers.
-Moreover, a simple computational model that uses a center-surround receptive field to estimate the object lightness captures the essential features of human observers.
+Moreover, a simple linear receptive field model, derived in the context of Signal Detection Theory, that uses a single center-surround receptive field to estimate the observer’s internal representation of lightness captures the essential features of the psychophysical data.
 The model allows us to quantify the effect of extrinsic variation on the observer’s representation of lightness, relative to the intrinsic precision of that variation.

-RESULTS:
+RESULTS

 Measurement of lightness discrimination thresholds

 We measured how variation in the reflectance spectra of background objects affect lightness discrimination thresholds using a two-alternative forced-choice (2AFC) design (Figure 1).
 On each trial, observers viewed a standard image and comparison image, presented on a calibrated monitor for 250ms each, one after the other with a 250ms inter-stimulus interval.
 (Figure 1a).
 The images were computer graphics renderings of 3D scenes; each scene contained an achromatic spherical target object.
 The observer’s task was to report the image in which the depicted target object was lighter.
-Across trials, we varied the luminous reflectance factor (LRF, (American Society for Testing and Materials, 2017 )) of the target object in the comparison image while keeping the LRF of the target object in the standard image fixed.
+Across trials, we varied the luminous reflectance factor (LRF; American Society for Testing and Materials, 2017) of the target object in the comparison image while keeping the LRF of the target object in the standard image fixed.
 The LRF is the ratio of the luminance of a surface under a reference illuminant (here CIE D65) to the luminance of the reference illuminant itself.

 We recorded the proportion of times observers chose the comparison image as having the lighter target object at 11 values of the target object LRF.
 Figure 2 shows a psychometric function from a typical human observer.
 The proportion comparison chosen data was fit with a cumulative Gaussian using maximum likelihood methods (See Methods: Psychometric Function).
 The threshold was defined as the difference between the LRF of the target object at proportion comparison chosen 0.76 and 0.50, as determined from the cumulative Gaussian fit.